-You are the first line of defense in noticing new and different things about your body.
+It’s great that you’re in tune with your body — you’re the first line of defense for noticing anything new and different.
 Keep up the good detective work.

 Originally published Sep 26, 2003